CoderDennis/decorum/NOTES.md

 - [x] Keep track of seen histories to avoid trying them again.

-- [ ] Change `History.shrink_length/1` to remove varying sized chunks.

-- [ ] Change `History.shrink_length/1` to remove segments from within the history instead of only at the beginning.

-- [ ] Try a new implementation of shrinking.
+- [x] Try a new implementation of shrinking.
 Create multiple histories from a given history.
 Test all of them against test_fn.
 Keep best (shortlex smallest) that still fails the test and re-start the shrinking process with that one as the input.
-Maybe copy more of the elm-test implementation.
-Create a `Simplify` module or keep shrinking in the `History` module?
+Copy more of the elm-test implementation.
+Create a `Shrinker` module.

-- [ ] Put raw chunk manipulation functions in `History` and test those first.
+- [x] Put raw chunk manipulation functions in `History` and test them.

+- [x] Implement binary search for finding smaller interesting values within the PRNG history.

+- [ ] Store `length` in `History` struct?
+This would make some operations more efficient.

 - [ ] Add support for generating integers larger than the internal representation of the PRNG history which is currently a 32-bit integer.
 This requires consuming more than one value.
 The `next` funciton probably needs a byte_count parameter.